bronnie313/real-time-search-box/README.md

 ### Deployment

-You can deploy this project using: `https://github.com/bronnie313/real-time-search-box.git`
+You can deploy this project using: ` Render or Heroku `

 <!--
 Example: